When

 What is the recommended attire for the weekend?

-Comfortable, polished attire.
 Business casual for sessions, relaxed for evenings.
-Friday evening at the Cathedral of Saint Paul is a more formal occasion, and guests are encouraged to dress in their Sunday best.
+Friday evening at the Cathedral of Saint Paul is a slightly more formal occasion, and guests are encouraged to wear dressy or semi-formal attire.

 Is transportation provided during the retreat?